Hoyasumii/bee-movie/README.md

 Kenneth!
 What are you doing?!

-You know, I don't even like h
+You know, I don't even like ho